heritai/brandboost-content-generator/README.md

 **Made with ❤️ by the BrandBoost Team**

-*Transform your content strategy with AI-powered marketing content generation.*
+*Transform your content strategy with AI-powered content generation.*
 ```